 Section 142.
 Each Owner shall maintain the exterior of the dwelling, any accessory building, and all other structures, lawns and landscaping, walks and driveways, in good condition and shall cause them to be repaired or replaced as the effects of damage or deterioration become apparent.
 Exterior building surfaces and trim shall be repainted periodically and before the surfacing becomes weatherbeaten or worn off.
 Periodic exterior maintenance also includes maintenance, repair and replacement of gutters, downspouts, roofs, paving, lawns, shrubs, trees, other landscape material, fences, signing, mail boxes and outdoor lighting.

 Section 143.
 In the event of damage to or destruction of structures on a lot, the Owner will promptly remove debris and repair or reconstruct the damaged structure in a manner consistent with the original construction (subject to any modifications that may be required to comply with building code).
+Detailed plans and specifications for the repair and/or reconstruction must be approved by the Association prior to commencement.
 Construction must be completed within one (1) year unless otherwise approved by Association.
 If the Owner elects not to rebuild, the Owner shall promptly clear the lot of all debris and continue to maintain the lot in a neat and attractive condition consistent with this Declaration.

 Section 144.
-No lot may be further divided or subdivided, not may any easement or other interest in less than the whole be conveyed by the Owner of the Lot without the Association’s written permission.
+No lot may be further divided or subdivided, nor may any easement or other interest in less than the whole be conveyed by the Owner of the Lot without the Association’s written permission.

 Section 145.
 Wildfire is a danger that affects the entire Subdivision, and the creation and maintenance of defensible space on each lot is critical to fire mitigation in the Subdivision as a whole.
 To this end, each Owner should take fire mitigation steps and provide defensible space on the lot in accordance with the design guidelines and/or rules and regulations the Association adopts, which (if adopted) will be based upon the recommendations of the Colorado State Forest Service, the local fire department or other similar organizations.